-- 1. Table 4-2 is based upon Canadian Center for Occupational Health and Safety requirements.
-The table is provided for reference and does not necessarily indicate minimum design requirements. - 5.
-The following shall be utilized as guidance regarding application of Manitoba Workplace Safety and Health Regulation clause 12.4(2), which provides an exemption regarding practicality of sound control measures. - 5.1 The requirements of Table 4-3 are considered to be minimum requirements where acoustical treatment, noise reduction and/or reduction of worker exposure are required. - 5.2 Where the calculated noise exposure for any space is above 85 dB after any proposed mitigation provide complete documentation indicating the design rational and demonstrating impracticability of further noise reduction. - 5.2.1 Include operating assumptions. - 5.2.2 Include applicable information from manufacturers. - 5.2.3 Include calculations. - Design installations with high noise levels such that operational and maintenance activities in the space are minimized.
-For example, additional automation, locating control panels outside the room and providing a window to view the equipment from outside the room may reduce noise exposure. - 5.4 Cost factors may be utilized as an argument regarding practicality only where approved by the City.
+1. Table 4-2 is based upon Canadian Center for Occupational Health and Safety requirements.
+The table is provided for reference and does not necessarily indicate minimum design requirements.

+- 6. The following shall be utilized as guidance regarding application of Manitoba Workplace Safety and Health Regulation clause 12.4(2), which provides an exemption regarding practicality of sound control measures. - 6.1 The requirements of Table 4-3 are considered to be minimum requirements where acoustical treatment, noise reduction and/or reduction of worker exposure are required. - 6.2 Where the calculated noise exposure for any space is above 85 dB after any proposed mitigation, provide complete documentation indicating the design rationale and demonstrating impracticability of further noise reduction. - Include operating assumptions.
+6.2.1 - 6.2.2 Include applicable information from manufacturers. - 6.2.3 Include calculations. - 6.3 Design installations with high noise levels such that operational and maintenance activities in the space are minimized.
+For example, additional automation, locating control panels outside the room and providing a window to view the equipment from outside the room may reduce noise exposure. - 6.4 Cost factors may be utilized as an argument regarding practicality only where approved by the City.